SenaJesus/SenaJesus/README.md

 ### About me:

-I'm a Computer Science student at the University of São Paulo (USP), with a deep-rooted passion for problem-solving through programming.
+I am a Computer Science student at the University of São Paulo (USP), with a fervent passion for leveraging programming to solve complex problems.
+My journey into the world of code began in 2018 at Colégio Técnico da Unicamp.
+This foundational experience set the stage for an exciting career in technology.

-My programming journey began in 2018 at Colégio Técnico da Unicamp, which laid the groundwork for my burgeoning career.
-By 2020, I was fortunate enough to join Procter & Gamble, where I honed my skills in automating manual processes, back-end development, and crafting web interfaces—experiences that have shaped my academic and professional pursuits.
+By 2020, I had the privilege of joining Procter & Gamble, where I gained hands-on experience in manual process automation, back-end development, and web interface design.
+I extensively used technologies like JavaScript, Express, and PostgreSQL to drive efficiency and innovation during my tenure.

-At present, I'm actively involved in the Codelab extension group at USP.
-Here, I specialize in web development with a keen focus on back-end technologies.
+Currently, I am a contributing member of the Codelab extension group at USP.
+Here, I focus primarily on web development, particularly in the back-end, using a stack that includes JavaScript, Express, and PostgreSQL among other technologies.

 ### I've worked with:
 <div style="display: flex; justify-content: space-between;">